hashicorp/terraform-provider-helm/website/docs/index.html.markdown

+---
+layout: "helm"
+page_title: "Provider: Helm"
+sidebar_current: "docs-helm-index"
+description: |-
+  The Helm provider is used to deploy software packages in Kubernetes.
+The provider needs to be configured with the proper credentials before it can be used.
+---

 # Helm Provider

 The Helm provider is used to deploy software packages in Kubernetes.
 The provider needs to be configured with the proper credentials before it can be used.